The Treasure of Abbot Thomas: Publication

-"The Treasure of Abbot Thomas" was written in summer 1904 and published later that year in James' book Ghost Stories of an Antiquary.
+"The Treasure of Abbot Thomas" was written in summer 1904 and published later that year in James' book Ghost Stories of an Antiquary, having been written to "fill up" the book.
 In 1931, it was collected in James' book The Collected Ghost Stories of M. R. James.
 It has since been anthologised many times.
 The story was partially inspired by James locating stained glass from Steinfeld Abbey in the collection of Baron Brownlow at Ashridge during 1904.

+Reception

+Bob Hodges writes "James's 'The Treasure of Abbot Thomas' (1904) owes much to the cryptography of Poe's 'The Gold-Bug' (1843)."

+Darryl Jones identifies Abbot Thomas von Eschenhausen as a fictionalised version of Johannes Trithemius.

 Adaptations

 In 1974, the story was adapted as part of the BBC's A Ghost Story for Christmas strand by John Griffith Bowen as The Treasure of Abbot Thomas.
-It was first broadcast on 23 December 1974 at 11.35.
+It was first broadcast on 23 December 1974 at 11.35 PM.
 The adaptation stars Michael Bryant as Somerton, and it was directed by Lawrence Gordon Clark.
 In creating his adaptation, Bowen changed a number of elements of M. R. James's story, such as including another character – Peter, Lord Dattering (Note: Listed as such in the film credits and addressed as "Lord Dattering" in the film; he is incorrectly listed as "Lord Peter Dattering" on IMDb, which would be a courtesy title borne by a younger son, who would be addressed as "Lord Peter".)
 (Paul Lavers) – as Somerton's protégé, with whom he shares his investigation.
 The story is not told in flashback, and also includes a scene in which Somerton exposes two fraudulent mediums, which acts as a demonstration of Somerton's rational approach to the supernatural.

 On New Year's Day in 1988, a radio play parody of "The Treasure of Abbot Thomas" titled The Teeth of Abbot Thomas aired on BBC Radio 4.
-Described by the Radio Times as a "rib-tickling, toe-curling tale of orthodontic outrage" about "the ghastly secret that lies behind a set of wooden false teeth", the radio play was written Stephen Sheridan and featured the voices of Caroline Gruber, John Baddeley, Phil Nice, and Stephen Tompkinson.
+Described by the Radio Times as a "rib-tickling, toe-curling tale of orthodontic outrage" about "the ghastly secret that lies behind a set of wooden false teeth", the radio play was written by Stephen Sheridan and featured the voices of Caroline Gruber, John Baddeley, Phil Nice, and Stephen Tompkinson.

-Michele Soavi's 1989 film The Church — featuring a script co-authored by Dario Argento — borrows the motif of the "stone with seven eyes", as well as a few other important details, from "The Treasure of Abbot Thomas".
+Michele Soavi's 1989 film The Church — featuring a script co-authored by Dario Argento — borrows the motif of the "stone with seven eyes", as well as a few other details, from "The Treasure of Abbot Thomas".